Rolfing - SI

 Release stored patterns of tension in the body

-Increase in muscular activation and functionality
+Increase in muscular activation & functionality

-Increase interoceptive and proprioceptive awareness
+Increase interoceptive & proprioceptive awareness

-Improved structural alignment
+Improved alignment & posture

 What is a Rolfing® Ten-Series?